 BA degree; UCAS code: V350 BA/HArt

-At Warwick we believe that the study of works of art, both historical and contemporary, is intrinsically fulfilling.
-It is our conviction that art works are best appreciated in front of the original and so the Department places a strong emphasis on organising field trips to a variety of places of interest across England and Wales, and beyond.
+At Warwick, we believe the study of works of art, both historical and contemporary, is intrinsically fulfilling.
+It is our conviction that art works are best appreciated in front of the original and so we place a strong emphasis on organising field trips to a variety of places of interest across England and Wales, and beyond.
 These study trips include the entire term that second-year students spend with us in Venice.

-Each lecturer in the Department brings his or her own distinctive approach to the subject, but our common philosophy is that art history involves the study of the history of visuality in general, and so our courses often cover a range of visual creations from famous art works to caricatures, from shop window displays to exhibition designs.
-The subject matter that we deal with is very diverse, but we ensure that rigorous critical thinking and high academic standards are central to whatever we do.
+Each lecturer in the Department brings their own distinctive approach to the subject, but our common philosophy is that art history involves the study of the history of visuality in general, and so our courses often cover a range of visual creations from famous art works to caricatures, from shop window displays to exhibition designs.
+The subject matter we deal with is very diverse, but we ensure that rigorous critical thinking and high academic standards are central to whatever we do.

 The teaching we offer provides the opportunity to learn intensively with short-option courses, and to gain in-depth knowledge of particular periods and issues with long-option courses of several months.

-We also recognise that practical artistic training can complement academic training in the history of art and so there is a practical art course available as an option.
+We also recognise that practical artistic training can complement academic training in the history of art, so there is a practical art course available as an option.

-The Department is based in Millburn House, the creative hub of the University.
-Here, on the first floor, you will find the offices of lecturers and administrators, a convenient computer area, and purpose-designed seminar rooms; all located around our informal shared space with comfortable seating (and a changing display of original artwork).
+There is also a convenient computer area and purpose-designed seminar rooms.
+These are all located around our informal shared space with comfortable seating and a changing display of original artwork.

 The Library also subscribes to ARTSTOR, the most comprehensive image resource available for educational and scholarly use, with many rare and important collections available nowhere else.

-Many social events take place in the Department giving students the opportunity to meet with other undergradutes, postgraduates, research students, academic staff, alumni, and visiting speakers.
+Many social events take place in the Department, giving students the opportunity to meet with other undergraduates, postgraduates, research students, academic staff, alumni, and visiting speakers.

-The Department has been teaching undergraduate and postgraduate courses in the History of Art for over 40 years and during this time has become one of the most highly regarded in Britain.
+We have been teaching undergraduate and postgraduate courses in the History of Art for over 40 years and during this time the Department has become one of the most highly regarded in Britain.

-- Scholars of international standing: second in the UK for the percentage of Art History research publications achieving the highest classification in the 2014 Research Excellence Framework (REF), with 46% of these publications assessed as ‘world leading’;
+- Scholars of international standing: We're second in the UK for the percentage of art history research publications achieving the highest classification in the 2014 Research Excellence Framework (REF), with 46% of these publications assessed as ‘world leading’.

 - Many of our graduates are now highly-regarded academics in their own right.